itumulak/wordpress-traefik-docker-swarm/README.md

 openssl req -x509 -nodes -days 365 -newkey rsa:2048 -keyout server.key -out server.crt
 ```
 However, this method requires extra step in order for the SSL to work properly in your browser.
 A well detailed instruction is provided [here](https://stackoverflow.com/questions/21488845/how-can-i-generate-a-self-signed-certificate-with-subjectaltname-using-openssl/21494483#21494483).
 Keep in mind, generating the certificates is a **one time process only** since website will be hosted in subdomain.
-Depending on your needs and structure, you can still opt to generate as many certificates as you want, just replace the default domain (docker.localhost) in named 2 `.pem` files, `docker-compose.yml` and `config-staging.toml`.
+Depending on your needs and structure, you can still opt to generate as many certificates as you want, just replace the default domain (docker.localhost) in `docker-compose.yml` and `config-staging.toml`.
+Replace the new 2 named `.pem` files in the `config-staging.toml`.

 Run `traefik-compose.yml` first:
 ```